 There are several ways students can become involved in research while still an undergraduate at Duke.
+After these programs, students can continue their research as a senior research project to earn Graduation with Distinction.

-PRUV provides financial support for summer research with a faculty sponsor in the Duke Mathematics Department.
-Students receive a stipend and live on campus with other students in the program.
-After the program, students can continue their work as a senior research project to earn Graduation with Distinction.
+PRUV provides financial support for six weeks of summer research with a faculty mentor in the Duke Mathematics Department.
+PRUV fellows, usually in the summer after their junior year, receive a stipend and live on campus with other students in the program.

-Data+ is a nine-week summer research experience open to Duke undergraduates of all majors who are interested in exploring new data-driven approaches to interdisciplinary challenges.
+Data+ is a ten-week summer research experience open to Duke undergraduates of all majors who are interested in exploring new data-driven approaches to interdisciplinary challenges.
 Students join small project teams, working alongside other teams in a communal environment.
 They learn how to marshal, analyze, and visualize data while gaining broad exposure to the modern world of data science.